overthq/Pecunia/README.md

 # Pecunia

-Pecunia is a crypto wallet that focuses on enabling developers to create beautiful mobile-first dApps.
+Pecunia is a crypto wallet that focuses on making crypto more accessible to everyday users.